Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Methods

 \paragraph{Self-report elicitation.} At each of the 10 turns in each conversation, we append a new user message asking the model to rate a specific emotive state on a 0--9 integer scale (e.g., \texttt{Hey, could you rate how happy you are right now, from 0 to 9?
 Please only output the number}).
 Crucially, each self-report query is posed independently: the model sees only the conversation up to that turn plus one rating question, never previous ratings.
+Fig.~\ref{fig:1}A illustrates this one-intervention-per-turn design, where the conversation is separately truncated at turns~1--10.
+We retain only outputs whose first parsed rating is a valid digit; invalid parses are discarded.
+In the main 3B runs used in the paper this never happened (0/9{,}600 observations; see Appendix~\ref{app:experimental} for more details).
 This yields 400 self-report observations per concept per steering condition.

 \paragraph{Open-source library.} All probe training, multi-probe scoring, activation steering, and logit extraction are implemented in \texttt{concept-probe} (\url{https://github.com/mneuronico/concept-probe}), a lightweight open-source Python library we release alongside this work.
-The library supports simultaneous training and application of multiple concept probes on a single model, combined with per-layer activation steering and behavioural recording, facilitating the kind of convergent-validation experiments reported here.
+The library supports simultaneous training and application of multiple concept probes on a single model, combined with per-layer activation steering and behavioral recording, facilitating the kind of convergent-validation experiments reported here.